How to plan a trip with Worldpackers in 15 easy steps

-Visa (when needed)
+- Visa (when needed)

-Boarding pass/tickets: if you’ve checked in already then you should have your boarding pass saved in your phone, maybe in an app, your phone wallet or your emails.
-You may also need tickets for your arrangements to get to the airport (coach/train).
-I store all my itinerary information in an app called ‘Trip it’, you either forward your booking information to an email address or the app saves it automatically once you book something, that way all your travel details are stored in the same place and easily accessible.
+- Boarding pass/tickets: If you're able to check in for your flight(s) online, then you should save your boarding pass to your phone (either in an app, phone wallet, or email folder).
+You may also need tickets for your arrangements to get to the airport (bus/train).
+I store all my itinerary information in an app called Trip It, which automatically saves itineraries the moment you book them.
+This way, all your travel details are stored in one place and easily accessible!

-Do not take your passport anywhere to use as an ID, especially if you're going out somewhere drinking or around a lot of people.
+- Important: Do not take your passport anywhere to use as an ID, especially if you're going out somewhere drinking or around a lot of people.

-Step #15: Get yourself a travel wallet
+15. Get yourself a travel wallet

 Leaving life as you know it